in Lawrence, KS

 Each student must have a full 88 key instrument at home to practice on.
 Digital pianos are fine as long as they are full size and have weighted keys.

 The monthly tuition reserves a specific 30 minute weekly spot in my teaching schedule.
 Please check with me for current rates.
 This tuition is due in advance at the beginning of the month.
 If you are late to the lesson or miss a lesson, you are still responsible for the entire monthly tuition.
 If you are interested in longer lessons, check with me for tuition rates.
-I accept both cash and personal check.
+I accept cash, checks and payments through several apps.

 If you know in advance that you will miss a lesson and would like to reschedule, let me know and I will offer the times I have available that week.
 If you are not available during any of those times, you are still responsible for the entire month's tuition.